We provide offline, online and recorded lectures in the same amount.

 India-Pakistan (Ceasefire Agreements, past to present) Introduction In the wake of registering 5,130 ceasefire violations in 2020, guns on either side of the Line of Control (LoC) in Jammu and Kashmir (J&K) fell silent on the intervening night of February 24-25, 2021.
 The February ceasefire announcement by the 2 Director Generals of Military Operations (DGsMO) has triggered widespread speculation about its durability, significance and implication for bilateral relations in

-Getting it right on the LAC disengagement Introduction There are many speculations about the LAC disengagement plan like- creation of a “buffer zone on Indian territory”, “surrendering of Indian territory” and others have questioned the withdrawal of India’s presence along the Kailash range on the South Bank of Pangong since it enabled India to dominate the Chinese garrison at Moldo.
-Things are moving Another charge has been levelled — of i
+Getting it right on the LAC disengagement Introduction There are many speculations about the LAC disengagement plan like- the creation of a “buffer zone on Indian territory”, “surrendering of Indian territory” and others have questioned the withdrawal of India’s presence along the Kailash range on the South Bank of Pangong since it enabled India to dominate the Chinese garrison at Moldo.
+Things are moving Another charge has been levelled —

 China – Pakistan relations In a joint statement, the two countries said they would “firmly safeguard multilateralism and support the central role of the United Nations in international affairs.”
 China and Pakistan have pledged to back each other’s “core and major interests” in the United Nations after holding bilateral consultations on UN affairs.
 Both countries, which describe their relationship officially as one of “all-weather partners&rdqu